rkoeninger/ShenScript/docs/interop.rst

 .. function:: js.ast.assign

-   Constructs an assignment expression like :js:`x = y`.
+   Constructs an assignment expression.

+   Example :js:`x = y`

    :param ast Target: The variable to assign to.
    :param ast Value:  The value to assign.